benisrael29/cluster-setup/README.md

 If you can't connect to the master node via SSH:
 1. Verify the SSH service is running: `systemctl status ssh`
 2. Check firewall settings: `sudo ufw status` or `sudo iptables -L`
+3. Verify your PC is on the same local network as the master node
-3. Verify you're using the correct IP address and username
+4. Verify you're using the correct IP address and username

 ### Reset the cluster